 Steve Enders is the President, Executive Director, and Founder of theTurtleRoom (tTR), a husband, teacher, athlete, and musician.
-He has well over a decade of experience with turtle husbandry and has worked with more than 45 different species.
-As President and Executive Director, Steve has overall strategic and operational responsibility for tTR’s staff, programs, expansion, and execution/achievement of its mission and goals.
+He has over a decade and a half of experience with turtle husbandry and has worked with more than 50 different species.
+As President and Executive Director, Steve has overall strategic and operational responsibility for tTR’s staff, programs, finances, expansion, and execution/achievement of its mission and goals.
 He also takes on various roles on individual projects within the four departments of tTR.
 Some of these include co-leading turtle surveys with Andy Weber in Pennsylvania, acting as Project Manager for assurance colony projects in the Graptemys (Map Turtles) and Sacalia (Four-Eyed Turtles) genera, and designing applications and educational resources.
 Additionally, Steve is in charge of anything technology-related at tTR and designed both tTR’s website and internal database application.

 Steve first got into the turtle hobby in 2005 by chance, quickly falling in love with turtles, thanks to Digger the female Chrysemys picta picta (Eastern Painted Turtle) he rescued from a window well just weeks after graduating college.
 In 2009, Steve was hooked on the hobby after purchasing his first two hatchling turtles.
 These events and his friendship with Anthony Pierlioni led to a passion for education and conservation, the founding of theTurtleRoom in 2011, and transition to a non-profit in 2018.

 Steve lives in Lancaster County, PA with his wife Lisa, many turtles, and three cats.
 He teaches math at a local high school.
 Steve completed his Master of Education Degree in Mathematics in 2018 and holds two Bachelor of Art Degrees in Music and a Post-Baccalaureate Certificate (the equivalent of a Bachelor’s degree) in Mathematics.
-When Steve is not working on projects for tTR, he can be found teaching, relaxing with Lisa, watching sports (especially St. Louis Cardinals baseball), playing music, or building Star Wars LEGOs.
+When Steve is not working on projects for tTR, he can be found teaching, relaxing with Lisa, watching sports (especially St. Louis Cardinals baseball), playing music, or building Star LEGO Wars.